Alphy-Ototo/Capstone_Project/README.md

 This approach leads to more actionable insights for Swire’s operations team.

 #### Final Recommendations & Next Steps
 - Target customers above the optimal probability threshold for outreach through email, calls, or text,  maximizing revenue recovery.
-- Focus on user-experience improvements on the most common drop-off points identified in GA events.
 - Consider A/B testing different outreach strategies for customers at varying risk levels.

+#### The Business Value of the Solution

+This solution provides direct business value by enabling Swire Coca-Cola to target customers with a high risk of cart abandonment (above the optimal probability threshold), then do targeted outreach, such as emails, calls, or text reminders, to complete their purchase.
+By focusing efforts on high-probability customers, the model maximizes revenue recovery while minimizing unnecessary outreach costs.
+This ensures a more efficient use of sales resources and delivers a measurable financial impact by converting abandoned carts into completed orders.

 #### Challenges Encountered